We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - establishing a relaxing bedtime routine

-Melatonin is a hormone that the brain makes to prepare the body to go to sleep.
+Melatonin is a hormone the brain makes to prepare the body to sleep.
 Many factors can influence melatonin production, including jet lag, working night shifts, sleep disorders, and getting older.

 Many people use melatonin supplements to help them get to sleep.
-While there is some evidence to suggest that these supplements work, scientists are not yet sure that they are effective.
+While some evidence suggests that these supplements work, scientists are not yet sure that they are effective.

 Experts are also uncertain about the right dose of melatonin to take and whether there are any long-term side effects.

-Anyone who wishes to try a melatonin supplement should speak to a doctor or healthcare professional first.
+Anyone who wishes to try a melatonin supplement should speak with a doctor or healthcare professional first.